About

 ① About the Taishō Tripiṭaka

-In compiling the scriptures included in the Taishō Tripiṭaka, one text was selected as the base text and several other texts were used as collated texts.
-Which texts served as base and collated texts for each scripture can be determined from the Taishō Shinshū Daizōkyō Kan’dō Mokuroku (Catalogue of the Collations for the Taishō Tripiṭaka, in Shōwa Hōbō Sōmokuroku, vol. 1, pp. 153–656; hereafter “Kan’dō Mokuroku”) and from the footnotes to Volumes 1–55 of the Taishō Tripiṭaka.
+In compiling the scriptures included in the Taishō Tripiṭaka, one text was selected as the base text and several other texts were used as collation texts (comparison texts).
+Information on the base and collation texts used for each scripture is recorded in the Taishō Shinshū Daizōkyō Kan’dō Mokuroku (in Shōwa Hōbō Sōmokuroku, vol. 1, pp. 153–656; hereafter “Kan’dō Mokuroku”) and in the footnotes to Volumes 1–55 of the Taishō Tripiṭaka.

 ③ On Bibliographic Data, Images, and Texts

-The sources for the data included in this database are listed below.
-For databases created by external institutions, links are provided to their Terms of Use and Secondary Use Policy.
+The main sources for the data included in this database are as follows.
+For databases created and published by external institutions, we provide guidance to pages regarding their Terms of Use and Secondary Use Policy.

 ① Individual volumes of the Taishō Tripiṭaka

-- We collected information on the Taishō Tripiṭaka volume in which each scripture is included, its division, distribution number, and publication date.
+- We organized information on the volume in which each scripture is included, its division, distribution number, and publication date.

-- We checked the footnotes throughout and extracted information regarding the base and collated texts for each scripture.
+- We checked the footnotes throughout and extracted information regarding the base and collation texts for each scripture.

-- We gathered information on the titles of scriptures included in the Taishō Tripiṭaka (including readings in multiple languages, variant and abbreviated titles), number of fascicles, compilers/authors (including their active dynasty), locations within various canons (Koryŏ, Song, Yuan, Ming editions; Reduced-size Edition (Shukusatsuzō); Manji Canon; and the Nanjō Catalogue (NJ)), as well as information on base and collated texts.
+- We organized information on the titles of scriptures included in the Taishō Tripiṭaka (including readings in multiple languages, variant and abbreviated titles), number of fascicles, compilers/authors (including their active dynasty), locations within various canons (Koryŏ, Song, Yuan, Ming Canons; Reduced-Size Edition (Shukusatsuzō); Manji Canon; and the Nanjō Catalogue (NJ)), as well as information on base and collation texts.

 - We digitized the entire first edition (privately held) of the Kan’dō Mokuroku and made it available via IIIF.

-- We collected URLs for the opening portions of the Taishō Tripiṭaka text data and page images and created links.
+- We provide links to the opening portions of the Taishō Tripiṭaka text data and page images for each volume.

 - For SAT’s Terms of Use, see here.